0xpynge/0xpynge/README.md

 ## 🔍 Who Am I?

-I'm an Aspiring Cybersecurity Analyst with a solid foundation in networking, cybersecurity, and system troubleshooting.
-Experienced in PC hardware, Linux environments, and offensive/defensive security labs.
-Passionate about deepening expertise in cybersecurity through academic study, certifications, and practical lab work.
+Aspiring Cybersecurity Analyst with CCNA certification and hands-on experience in networking, system troubleshooting, and security tools like Splunk, Wireshark, and Burp Suite.
+Skilled in building and repairing PCs, simulating enterprise networks, and creating cybersecurity labs and projects.

 <p align="center">
   <a href="http://0xpynge.github.io/Portfolio" target="_blank">